natandaniel/web_services_in_core_java/ws.rest.cats/README.md

 # Cats

 A simple illustration of a RESTful Web Service.
-For now, only GETs are handled.
+For now, only GETs and POSTs are handled.

 	Service Implementation Bean : CatsServiceImpl.java

 	Service publisher : CatsServicePublisher.java

+	Service resource : cats.xml

 	Test client : CatsClient.java